BastiTee/tolino-notes/README.md

 ## Status

-- Successfully in use with Tolino Shine 3
+- Successfully in use with Tolino Shine 3.
-- Supports extraction and conversion of highlights, bookmarks and notes
+- Supports extraction and conversion of highlights, bookmarks and notes.
-- Support for DE, EN and ES device-language settings
+- Support for DE, EN and ES device-language settings, which is detected automatically.
-- Supported output formats are Markdown and JSON
+- Supported output formats are Markdown and JSON.

 Limitations:

-It is a best-guess approach sometimes.
+Due to the unstructured nature of the `notes.txt`, it is a best-guess approach.
 The `notes.txt` format writes notes sequentially and it is not always clear in which order notes were taken.
 Also separating notes and highlights can only be done based on "quotes", which is not the most robust approach.
-In general, I think 99% of your notes and highlights should be extracted properly.
+In general, I believe 99% of your notes and highlights should be extracted properly.

-Use the [issue tracker](https://github.com/BastiTee/tolino-notes/issues) to let me know about ideas and issues
+Use the [issue tracker](https://github.com/BastiTee/tolino-notes/issues) to let me know about ideas and issues.

 ## Development

-- The project is built based on [this](https://github.com/BastiTee/python-boilerplate) boilerplate
+- The project is built based on [this](https://github.com/BastiTee/python-boilerplate) boilerplate.
-- Run `make` to create a new virtual environment
+- Run `make` to create a new virtual environment.

 ## License and attribution